henrysky/MyGaiaDB/README.rst

 You need to make sure you have at least ~8TB of free disk space with fast **random read** speed for optimal query performance.
 First set an environment variable called **MY_ASTRO_DATA** which point to a folder that (will) contains your astronomical data in general.
-To be compatiable with other python package, under **MY_ASTRO_DATA** there should be a folder called ``gaia_mirror`` that contains all gaia data (i.e. **GAIA_TOOLS_DATA** environment variable from Jo Bovy's gaia_tools_).
+To be compatible with other python package, under **MY_ASTRO_DATA** there should be a folder called ``gaia_mirror`` that contains all gaia data (i.e. **GAIA_TOOLS_DATA** environment variable from Jo Bovy's gaia_tools_).

 .. _apogee: https://github.com/jobovy/apogee
 .. _gaia_tools: https://github.com/jobovy/gaia_tools

-If you start from stratch, you only need to set **MY_ASTRO_DATA** environment variable and ``MyGaiaDB`` will populate the files and folders.
+If you start from scratch, you only need to set **MY_ASTRO_DATA** environment variable and ``MyGaiaDB`` will populate the files and folders.
-``MyGaiaDB`` will use ``~/.mygaiadb`` folder to save user specific settings an tables.
+``MyGaiaDB`` will use ``~/.mygaiadb`` folder to save user specific settings and tables.

 If you already have the data on your computer but in a different directory structure and you do not want or can not move them, you can use symbolic link to create the required folder structure without duplicating files.
 For Linux and MacOS, you can use ``ln -s {source-dir-or-file-path} {symbolic-dir-or-file-path}``.
 For Windows, you can use ``mklink {symbolic-file-path} {source-file-path}`` or ``mklink /D {symbolic-dir-path} {source-dir-path}``.